devAmoghS/critical-thinking/README.md

 7. Establish the timelines

 #### Understand the real question
-1. Seek to understand why a solution is needed
+1. Seek to understand why a solution is needed.
+2. Understand from a stakeholder perspective what consequences will the problem have, if it persists
+3. Avoid solving the symptoms and try to identify the problem.
+This way you could come out with the most valuable recommendation